seb-oss/green/libs/extract/README.md

 a new, changed data structure comes out).
 These are easily testable.
 The resulting updated data model is communicated to the framewoek of choice which can then re-render making it easily bindable.

-## And then...

-This is work in progress.
-Please reah out to us for clarifications or suggested improvements!